DAO-Community/.github/GOVERNANCE.md

 - by invitation from the Steering Committee or
 - a RFC of nomination from the community or the potential candidates themselves.

-A RFC for nomination will only be considered when 10% of the community upvotes.
-A RFC for nomination will be dropped if an invitation from the Steering Committee has been made.
-The RFC issue must be closed with a comment of `Candidate invited, closing RFC.`.

-The considered candidates are queued in a list in the [Contributors](https://github.com/DAO-Community/.github/blob/master/Contributors.md) file.
+The considered candidates are then queued in a list in the [Contributors](https://github.com/DAO-Community/.github/blob/master/Contributors.md) file.

 First on the queue gets to take the open slot.

 Candidates who are no longer an employee of the company will be removed from the list.

+#### RFC for Nomination

+A RFC for nomination will only be considered when 10% of the community upvotes within 30 days from posting.

+A RFC for nomination will be closed with a comment of `Candidate invited, closing RFC.` if an invitation from the Steering Committee has been made.

+If the RFC passed the criteria, then the RFC will be closed with a comment of `Nomination: passed, closing RFC.`.
+Otherwise, the RFC will be closed with a comment of `Nomination failed, closing RFC.`.

 ### Onboarding